mtscott3/mtscott3/README.md

 <img src="Images\Skydive.jpg" alt="Skydive" width="600" height="350">

 ## POSITIONING STATEMENT 🧬👔💻
-Dedicated Sales Professional with a backround in science, business, software development, and Information Technology utilizing a Master of Business Administration and a Bachelor of Science in Biology.
+Dedicated Sales Professional with a background in science, business, software development, and Information Technology utilizing a Master of Business Administration and a Bachelor of Science in Biology.
 Demonstrated aptitude in software development via multiple programming languages.
 Proven experience delivering exceptional sales and results for multiple divisions of a global fortune 500 contract development & manufacturing organization (CDMO) in pharmaceuticals and biotechnology.

 ## PROFESSIONAL OBJECTIVES 💰💰💰
 SOFTWARE DEVELOPER/SOFTWARE ENGINEER 👨‍💻: